 If you are dining with allergies at a table-service restaurant and are making an Advanced Dining Reservation special dining requests are easy to make.
 When making a reservation online, simply type in your special request into the box set aside for special requests.
 When making a reservation over the phone, tell the Cast Member making your reservation about your dietary needs and they will list those with your reservation.
 Anyone who expects to encounter problems when dining at Walt Disney World should contact Special.Diets@DisneyWorld.com at least 14 days prior to your visit.

 When dining with allergies without a reservation at a quick-service or snack location most likely you will simply need to order from the allergy-friendly dining menu.
 If this menu does not accommodate your needs, then you can speak to the Cast Members in the restaurant and they may be able to prepare a meal that is allergy friendly.
 This is not always the case however, especially with severe or uncommon allergies.
 Anyone who expects to encounter problems when dining at Walt Disney World should contact Special.Diets@DisneyWorld.com at least 14 days prior to your visit.

 Bringing Your Own Food

-Guests are always allowed to bring their own food into Walt Disney World parks and resorts.
+Guests can bring their own food into Walt Disney World parks and resorts.
 If anything is an issue with security explain that a guest has allergies and requires a special diet.
-Keep in mind that food cannot be in a glass container, this includes any glass bottles, glass bowls, or glass jars.
+Keep in mind that food cannot be in a glass container.
+This includes any glass bottles, glass bowls, or glass jars.
 Small coolers are permitted as long as they are smaller than 24″ x 15″ x 18″.
 Typically, a soft sided cooler without wheels is the best way to go, but hard-sided and wheeled coolers are permitted as long as they meet the size requirements.
-Lockers can be rented at the front of each park so that food does not have to be carried all day.
+Guests can rent lockers at the front of each park so that guests don’t have to carry food around all day.
 Guest Relations or First Aid can store any medications in refrigerators upon request.